secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

-(1) A process that is repeated every year, where the CRFG publishes a new set of default configurations for standardized cryptography primitives, (2) a format based on *TODO* that specifies the default secure configuration of this (and previous) year(s) and (3) a format to derive the parameters from output of cryptography primitives, otherwise future changes of the default configuration would change existing applications behaviour.
+(1) A process that is repeated every year, where the CRFG publishes a new set of default configurations for standardized cryptography primitives, (2) a format based on *TODO* that specifies the default secure configuration of this (and previous) year(s) and (3) a format to derive the parameters from output of cryptography primitives, otherwise future changes of the default configuration would change existing applications behavior.

 --- middle